-The Energy Sector consists of thousands of electricity, oil, and natural gas assets that are geographically dispersed and connected by systems and networks.
+The energy sector consists of thousands of electricity, oil, and natural gas assets that are geographically dispersed and connected by systems and networks.
 Therefore, interdependency within the sector and across the Nation's critical infrastructure sectors is critical.
 The energy infrastructure provides fuel to the Nation, and in turn depends on the Nation's transportation, communications, finance, and government infrastructures.
-The energy systems and networks cross the Nation's borders, making international collaboration a necessary component of the Energy Sector's efforts.
+The energy systems and networks cross the Nation's borders, making international collaboration a necessary component of the energy sector's efforts.

 Helping to Ensure a Secure and Reliable Flow of Energy to the Nation

-We work with the Department of Homeland Security, the Federal Energy Regulatory Commission, and other national, regional, state, and local government and commercial organizations to:
+CESER works with the Department of Homeland Security, the Federal Energy Regulatory Commission, and other national, regional, state, and local government and commercial organizations to:

-- Support the national critical infrastructure protection program
+- Support the national critical infrastructure protection program,

-- Analyze infrastructure vulnerabilities and recommend preventive measures
+- Analyze infrastructure vulnerabilities and recommend preventive measures,

-- Help other agencies prepare for and respond to energy emergencies and minimize the consequences of an emergency
+- Help other agencies prepare for and respond to energy emergencies and minimize the consequences of an emergency,

 - Strengthen energy sector cybersecurity preparedness and coordinate cyber incident response and recovery.